Trump says he believes Putin's election meddling denials

 "He said he didn't meddle.
 He said he didn't meddle.
 I asked him again.
 You can only ask so many times," Trump told reporters aboard Air Force One as he flew from Da Nang to Hanoi in Vietnam.
 Trump spoke to Putin three times on the sidelines of summit here, where the Russia meddling issue arose.

-"Every time he sees me, he says, 'I didn't do that,'" Trump said.
+"Every time he sees me, he says, 'I didn't do that,' " Trump said.
 "And I believe, I really believe, that when he tells me that, he means it."

 "I think he is very insulted by it," Trump added.

+"I believe that he feels that he and Russia did not meddle in the election.
+As to whether I believe it or not, I am with our agencies, especially as currently constituted with the leadership," Trump said during a joint press briefing in Hanoi, Vietnam.

+"I believe that our intel agencies, our intelligence agencies, I work with them very strongly ...
+As currently led, by fine people, I believe very much in our intelligence agencies," Trump said.

-His remarks, which came near the end of Trump's marathon swing through Asia, amounted to the clearest statement yet of Trump's views about last year's election meddling issue.
-As Trump has traveled abroad, the special counsel investigation looking into possible collusion between his campaign aides and Russia has crept close to Trump's inner circle.
+As Trump has traveled abroad, the special counsel investigation looking into possible collusion between his campaign aides and Russia has crept closer to Trump's inner circle.

 'There was no collusion'